Destination Pacific

 Yap is one of the four Pacific island states constituting the Federated States of Micronesia.
 It boasts rich coral reefs that are home to manta rays and whale sharks.
 The island features villages like Gagil-Tamil and Weloy.

 The Yap Living History Museum in Colonia city explores Micronesian customs like dance and craftmaking.
-Yap’s famous stone money, known locally as either “rai” or “fei”, are massive, circular limestone discs that can reach 12 feet in diameter while the smallest are just under 2 inches.
-Sailing is the only transportation option for reaching Yap out in the remote Pacific.
+Yap’s famous stone money, known locally as either “rai” or “fei”, are massive, circular limestone discs that can reach 12 feet in diameter.
+At the same time, the smallest are just under 2 inches in diameter.
+Sailing is the only way to reach Yap, out in the remote Pacific.

 Polynesia

 Polynesia encompasses over 1,000 islands scattered across the central and southern Pacific Ocean.
-The region is divided into 3 groups – Melanesia, Micronesia and Polynesia.
-People indigenous to these lands are referred to as Polynesians and share customs around language, beliefs and culture.
+The region is divided into 3 groups: Melanesia, Micronesia, and Polynesia.
+People indigenous to these lands are referred to as Polynesians and share customs related to language, beliefs, and culture.

 The triangle corners marking Polynesia’s boundaries are Hawaii, New Zealand and Easter Island.
 The name derives from the Greek for “many islands”.

-Initial settlement and growth phases were later displaced by Western colonizaion started in the 1500s.
-Eventually independence movements regained sovereignty for the disparate Pacific cultures and groups.
+The initial settlement and growth phases were later displaced by Western colonisation, which began in the 1500s.
+Eventually, the independence movements regained sovereignty for the disparate Pacific cultures and groups.

 There is considerable diversity even within Polynesian societies, seen in contrast between the more populated, politically complex West Polynesia versus the remoteness but vibrant cultural resilience of Eastern realms like Tahiti and Hawaii.